datajake1999/Timidity_VSTi/readme.md

 * Gravis, for creating the Ultrasound series of sound cards back in the 90s.
 * Old blogs and forums, for tips on VST development.
 * Charles Petzold, for writing Programming Windows, Fifth Edition.
+* Veli-Pekka Tätilä, for writing a set of recommended accessibility practices to keep in mind when designing VST user interfaces.